clelouch/AFNet/README.md

 ([Baidu](https://pan.baidu.com/s/1FfUyjr_rUo4ek8pp0DzvDw)) [code:jyb2]

-## Training and testing code will be available soon
+## Training and testing code will be available as soon as we come back to the school

 The prediction maps are also available ([results](https://pan.baidu.com/s/15YnBjvp7JezvKwW6MIliqA)) [code:0bxq]